 - Detox!
 Implement these everyday detox tips into your lifestyle.

-- Optimize vitamin D levels, magnesium, zinc, iodine, EFAs, healthy flora (probiotics), folate, B12 and B6
+—Optimize vitamin D levels, magnesium, zinc, iodine, omega-3s, healthy flora (probiotics), folate, vitamin B12 and vitamin B6

 Correcting estrogen dominance involves more than just fixing the estrogen-progesterone balance and supporting the adrenals.
 It is important to eliminate the causative factors as much as possible.
-Adrenal insufficiency, insufficient sleep, chemical and toxic exposure, heavy alcohol intake, poor nutrition (high carbohydrates, low fat and protein intake, low nutrient value), and chronic stress are some common causes.
-Awareness and being proactive is key to limiting environmental exposure to xenoestrogens along with implementing proper diet, lifestyle choices, exercise and supplements that can help reverse the symptoms of estrogen dominance, support estrogen clearance, and balance hormones.
+Adrenal insufficiency, insufficient sleep, environmental chemical and toxic exposure, heavy alcohol intake, poor nutrition (non-organic foods, high carbohydrates, low fat and low protein intake, low nutrient value), and chronic stress are some common causes.
+Awareness and being proactive is key to limiting environmental exposure to xenoestrogens along with implementing proper diet, lifestyle choices, a healthy environment, less exposure to toxins, exercise and supplements that can help reverse the symptoms of estrogen dominance, support estrogen clearance, and balance hormones.